SWX Stock Overview

 Growing Dividend: SWX's dividend payments have increased over the past 10 years.

-Dividend Coverage: With its reasonable payout ratio (50%), SWX's dividend payments are covered by earnings.
+Earnings Coverage: With its high payout ratio (100.8%), SWX's dividend payments are not well covered by earnings.

 How experienced are the management team and are they aligned to shareholders interests?